Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **2. Hover, focus and active effects**

 - Hovered over the following button elements to ensure the correct brightness effects were in place;
-  - 'Leadboard' link in dropdown menu
+  - 'Leaderboard' link in dropdown menu
   - social icons in dropdown menu
-  - 'SEND' button on contact form
+  - 'Send' button on contact form
-  - 'START QUIZ' button
+  - 'Start quiz' button
-  - 'LETS GO' button
+  - 'Let's go' button
-  - 'SUBMIT', 'PLAY AGAIN' and 'LEADERBOARD' buttons on end screen
+  - 'Submit', 'PLAY AGAIN' and 'LEADERBOARD' buttons on end screen

 **3. Score countdown function**